Richard Wiseman: Dream: ON The App

-The app is also a social experiment: in the morning it presents users with a graph of their movement during the night, allows users to tag any friends who appeared in their dreams via Facebook and invites them to post a short description of their dreams to an experimental "Dream Bank", creating the world's largest dream experiment.
+The app was also a social experiment: in the morning it presented users with a graph of their movement during the night, allows users to tag any friends who appeared in their dreams via Facebook and invites them to post a short description of their dreams to an experimental "Dream Bank", creating the world's largest dream experiment.

 The Good Magic Awards

 In collaboration with the Good Thinking Society, Wiseman set up The Good Magic Awards.
 These awards recognize and reward performers that use magic tricks to improve the lives of people in disadvantaged groups, charities, community groups, hospital patients, and others struggling with physical and psychological challenges.

 The awards were announced on March 17, 2020, and were awarded for the first time on May 5, 2020.